NCARDRS is a service to support clinicians and patients, service delivery, commissioning and public health.

-Part of this research may involve sending identifiable information to the Health and Social Care Information Service (HSCIC) and the Office for National Statistics (ONS).
-Researchers can request data linked to your identifiable information held by the HSCIC and ONS, such as hospital admissions and civil death registrations.
+Part of this research may involve sending identifiable information to NHS Digital and the Office for National Statistics (ONS).
+Researchers can request data linked to your identifiable information held by NHS Digital and ONS, such as hospital admissions and civil death registrations.

 For regional data requests please contact your regional office.

 EUROCAT (European Surveillance of Congenital Anomalies) is a European network of population-based registries for the epidemiologic surveillance of congenital anomalies.
 See the EUROCAT website.

 NCARDRS shares data with EUROCAT in order to pool data across a wider geographical area, make comparisons across Europe and share expertise.
 EUROCAT meet the strict information governance standards for data processing.